 The Moon always makes a great target for a small telescope, which come into view as its phases change.
 Weve a guide to where to find 50 of the best lunar features, plus a checklist to download so you can tick them off as you spot them!
 Dont have a telescope?
 Heres our guide to choosing one.

 Phases of the Moon

 Here's a photo of our STEM teacher's group, learning "From Earth to the Stars with STEM" on Dec.
 8:

-Save Roane Starry Skies is in its fourth year!
+Save Roane Starry Skies is in its tenth year!
 Founded Nov.
 4, 2007

 or if you have a comment or questions